oasis-open/cti-stix-elevator/docs/warnings.rst

 The missing policy option of 'use-extensions' cannot be used with version 2.0. 'use-custom-properies' is suggested 216     error
 ACS data markings cannot be supported in version 2.0. --acs option is ignored.
 217     warn
 Only one of the options --enable and --disable can be used                                                         218     error
+The STIX package header contained no extra information that needed to be generated in STIX 2.x                     219     info
 ================================================================================================================== ====    =====